Piura: Pre-columbian era

 Like most of northern Peru, the territory of Piura has been inhabited by their autochthonous group of natives called tallanes and yungas.
 These groups lived without an organization or single leader to rule until the Muchik culture eventually took control, and the mixture of these evolved into the Vicús culture.
-Centuries later, Piura came under the rule of Tupac Inca Yupanqui for at least 40 years before the Spanish arrived.
+The Chimor, Moche and Wari Empire used to occupy the area surrounding the city.
+Centuries later, Piura came under the rule of Tupac Inca Yupanqui of the Inca Empire for at least 40 years before the Spanish arrived.